 First of all, you should not use vacuum cleaners to clean your rig.
-Most of the times these are useless and won’t be able to clean thoroughly.
+Most of the time, these are useless and won’t be able to clean thoroughly.

-Plus vacuum cleaners can actually fry your rig.
-The plastic tips of most vacuum cleaners generate static charge which can be fatal to your rig.
-There are vacuum cleaners especially for the purpose of cleaning PCs.
-But they are very expensive.
+Plus, vacuum cleaners can actually fry your rig.
+Most vacuum cleaners’ plastic tips generate a static charge, which can be fatal to your rig.
+There are vacuum cleaners, especially to clean PCs.
+But they are costly.

 Inexpensive handheld Bosch blowers work just fine.
 But if you are feeling adventurous and don’t mind the extra cost, get a large compressor.
-While cleaning with a blower always use short bursts.
-Else you will face condensation issue and might accidentally damage your rig.
+While cleaning with a blower, always use short bursts.
+Else you will face condensation issues and might accidentally damage your rig.

-If you don’t want to spend money on a blower then get one of those canned air dusters.
+If you don’t want to spend money on a blower, get one of those canned air dusters.
 With this, you should also spray the air in short bursts.

-If you are faced with a patch of dust that will not budge then you can use rubbing alcohol.
+If you are faced with a patch of dust that will not budge, you can use rubbing alcohol.
 Rubbing alcohol can easily wipe away dust and dirt patches.

 You can clean the rack itself using a rag without any issue.
 But be sure to take out the components before doing that.